joesan/joesan-me/content/post/scala/scala-functors.md

 The idea stems from [category theory](https://en.wikipedia.org/wiki/Category_theory) and can be readily applied to elegantly look inside a container that contains a certain category and apply a function to the contents, thereby producing another category wrapped inside the same container.
-The name of a functor sounds very much similar to that of a function and in fact it is indeed the same, but there is this additional container involved.
+The name of a functor sounds very much similar to that of a function and in fact it is indeed the same, but there is this additional thingy called the container or in other words a context.

-What the heck is that container, or in other words, how is it called in Scala, a context?
 You might already be familiar with such contexts like List[A], Seq[A] that can hold zero to many values of type A. List or Seq can be said that they are the containers for holding elements or types of type A. Other containers or contexts like Option, Either, Future etc., also can be cited.
+Henceforth, we will use the term context instead of a container, but both mean the same.

 ## Hitting the ground

-Now to manipulate the data inside such a container, or a context could be done like this:
+To manipulate the data inside a context could be done like this:

 ```scala
   // Let us use the Option as our context